jvican/jvican.github.io/content/post/reduce-compile-times.md

 The [Conclusion]({{< ref "#conclusion" >}}) sums up all we've achieved throught the blog post, though the interesting bits are in the details.

+This is a long blog post.
+Put on your profiling hat and let's get our hands dirty!

 ## The codebase